American Airlines mechanic charged with alleged sabotage of plane amid union dispute

 By David Shepardson

-WASHINGTON, Sept 5 (Reuters) - An American Airlines mechanic was on Thursday charged with purposely damaging an aircraft in July amid a dispute between the airline and its mechanics union involving stalled contract negotiations.
+WASHINGTON, Sept 6 (Reuters) - An American Airlines mechanic is set to make an initial court appearance Friday in Miami after he was charged with purposely damaging an aircraft in July amid a dispute between the airline and its mechanics union involving stalled contract negotiations.

-Pilots of a flight from Miami to Nassau, Bahamas on July 17 aborted take-off plans after receiving an error message involving the flight computer, which reports speed, pitch and other data, according to a criminal complaint filed in U.S. District Court of Southern Florida.
+Abdul-Majeed Marouf Ahmed Alani is set to appear before U.S. Magistrate Judge John O'Sullivan at 1:30 p.m.
+EDT (1730 GMT), the U.S. Attorney's Office said.

+It said after returning to the gate for maintenance, a mechanic discovered a loosely connected pitot tube, which measures airspeed and connects directly to the flight computer.

 A later review of video surveillance footage before the flight captured "what appears to be the sabotage of the aircraft" by a man walking with a limp, the complaint said.

-When suspect Abdul-Majeed Marouf Ahmed Alani was interviewed, he told law enforcement he was upset at the stalled contract between the union and American, which he said had affected him financially, according to the complaint.
+When Alani was interviewed, he told law enforcement he was upset at the stalled contract between the union and American, which he said had affected him financially, according to the complaint.
 It said Alani claimed to have tampered with the aircraft to cause a delay or have the flight canceled in anticipation of obtaining overtime work.

 Unions have complained that American is trying to outsource more maintenance jobs, a move American has indicated is necessary to cover increased wages.